 We are committed to improving transport in London by making it more accessible, safer and reliable.

-As a service provider to one of the most diverse cities in the world, we work hard to understand our passengers' needs and respond to them through work such as the Mayor's Transport Strategy and equality schemes.
+As a service provider to one of the most diverse cities in the world, we work hard to understand our passengers' needs through the Mayor's Transport Strategy and our diversity and inclusion strategy.

 Action on Equality is based on this vision and the policies put forward here are all designed to contribute to this goal.

 This means we will work together to ensure that every individual person's needs in relation to transport are understood and acted upon, to enable them to lead healthy, productive and happy lives.